LISASP-org/competition-storage-prototype/README.md

 # competition-storage-prototype
-Stores competitions with their results and additional assets.
+Stores competitions with their results and additional attachments.

 ## Setup